-A. Volume Assumptions
+A. Volume Assumptions:

 Liver transplant volumes were based on the current experience of the MedStar Georgetown Transplant Clinic at MFSMC and in discussions with community gastroenterologists (see letters of support).
 Kidney transplant volumes were estimated based on patients under dialysis treatment in MFSMC immediate vicinity as well as discussions with community nephrologists (see letters of support).
-Volumes for both organs are lower in the initial years recognizing that MFSMC will not receive CMS certification until year two and the Centers of Excellence designation until year three.
-Volumes for both organs also assume that a large proportion of patients in MedStar Health's Managed Care Programs (e.g., MedStar FamilyChoice) would undergo transplantation at MFSMC.
+Volumes for both organs are lower in the initial years recognizing that MFSMC will not receive CMS or Centers of Excellence designations from managed care plans until volume threshold are met.
+Volumes for both organs also assume that patients in MedStar Health's managed care programs would undergo transplantation at MFSMC.

-- B. Transplant Program Revenues: Beginning in FY19, kidney and liver project revenue projections assumed \$148,848 Per Liver Transplant and \$87,203 per Kidney Transplant which is 75% of the lowest cost facility in the Baltimore Region - C. Ancillary Transplant Program Revenues: Ancillary outpatient volumes are based on patient activity expected to occur in MFSMC as a direct result of the transplant programs and are derived from MGUH experience and procedural pre and post operation testing. - D. Professional Fee Transplant Program Revenues: Professional fee revenue driven off the expectation of employed physician and actual MGUH experience for entire transplant program to arrive at a per transplant estimate of professional revenues
+- B. Transplant Program Revenues: Beginning in FY19, kidney and liver revenue projections assumed \$148,848 Per Liver Transplant and \$87,203 per Kidney Transplant, approximately 75% of the lowest cost facility in the Baltimore Region. - C. Ancillary Transplant Program Revenues: Ancillary outpatient volumes are based on patient activity expected to occur in MFSMC as a direct result of the transplant programs and are derived from MGTI experience and procedural pre- and post operation testing. - D. Professional Fee Transplant Program Revenues: Professional fee revenue driven off the expectation of employed physician and actual MGUH experience for entire transplant program to arrive at a per transplant estimate of professional revenues.